-The 32-bit application programming interfaces (APIs) supported in the 64-bit operating environment are same as the APIs supported in the 32-bit operating environment.
+The 32-bit application programming interfaces (APIs) supported in the 64-bit operating environment are the same as the APIs supported in the 32-bit operating environment.
 Thus, no changes are required for 32-bit applications between the 32-bit environment and 64-bit environment.
 However, recompiling as a 64-bit application can require cleanup.
-See the rules that are defined in Converting Applications for guidelines on how to clean up code for 64-bit applications.
+See the rules that are defined in Converting Applications to 64-bit for guidelines on how to clean up code for 64-bit applications.

 In Oracle Solaris 11 the default 64-bit APIs are basically the UNIX 03 family of APIs.
 The specification of the APIs is written in terms of derived types.
 The 64-bit versions are obtained by expanding some of the derived types to 64-bit values.
 Correctly written applications that use these APIs are portable between the 32-bit environment and the 64-bit environment.
 For more information about supported standards in Oracle Solaris, see the standards(7) man page.